sintel-dev/Orion/BENCHMARK.md

 * pipeline_dir (str): If a ``pipeline_dir`` is given, pipelines will get dumped in the specificed directory as pickle files.
  Defaults to ``None``.

 And returns a ``pandas.DataFrame`` which contains the scores obtained with each scoring function accross all the signals for each pipeline.
-Optionally, you can feed the result to ``summarize_results`` to average the scores and produce the leaderboard.

 This is an example of how to call this function: